 Fundamentally there is no point to being alive.
 People live.
 They don’t dwell on its pointlessness.

 Most fabricate a meaning for existence.
-They manufacture a ‘point’: to serve God, to make music, to create art, to succor the family, to attain high speeds, to wreak vengeance … To ‘do’ something or other.
-The ‘doing’ is sanctified by calling it ‘the meaning of life’.
-But on the cosmic scale of things none of these activities qualifies as ‘meaning of life’.
+They manufacture a point: to serve God, to make music, to nurture the family, to create art, to win races, to wreak vengeance … To do something or other.
+The doing is sanctified by calling it the meaning of life.
+But on the cosmic scale of things none of these activities qualifies as meaning of life.
 They’re merely expressions of human enthusiasms.
 Subjective passions not ultimate insight.

 A few accept that the phrase “the meaning of life” has no meaning.
 They are the ones who delight in pointlessness.